dolie/FlySkyI6-wiki/PPM-input.md

 # PPM Input as Aux.
 Channels #

 An external source of channel data can be connected to the mini-DIN connector on the back side of the transmitter.
-It can be use for example to control an on-board camera gimbal using the second transmitter, providing a two-person (pilot and cameraman) setup.
+It can be used for example to control an on-board camera gimbal using the second transmitter, providing a two-person (pilot and cameraman) setup.